Tatler Best Restaurants & Bars Asia-Pacific 2025

 Quezon City, Philippines

 MŌDAN holds a Michelin Plate (2026) and operates from a counter format inside Cubao's Escalades East Tower, where technique-driven cooking fuses personal memory with neotraditional Filipino touches.
-The counter rhythm makes this one of Quezon City's most deliberate dining propositions, placing it in a small peer set of Metro Manila restaurants working at the intersection of precision and local identity.
+The counter rhythm makes this one of Quezon City's most deliberate dining propositions, placing it in a small comparable set of Metro Manila restaurants working at the intersection of precision and local identity.

 Mingles